KyleCaulkins/stock-analysis/README.md

 ![Refactored2018_Runtime](/Resources/VBA_Challenge_2018.png)

 The refactored code is also a macro designed to be run using Microsoft Excel.
 The refactored analysis requires the same user input for year, and then provides the same outputs for the analysis, as the original code.
 The primary difference in the refactored code is the use of arrays.
 There is an ticker index array, a ticker volumes array, a starting price array, and an ending price array.
 There is still a nested loop, but instead of looping through worksheet cells, the code loops through arrays.
 This made a significant difference in the recorded run time.
-The refactored code takes between a fifth to a quarter of the time it took to run the original code.
+The refactored code takes roughly a fifth to a quarter of the time it took to run the original code.

 ## Summary